Bank of Montreal Can Sells 8,663 Shares of Yum China Holdings, Inc. (NYSE:YUMC)

-Bank of Montreal Can trimmed its position in shares of Yum China Holdings, Inc. (NYSE:YUMC – Get Rating) by 3.6% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
-The fund owned 231,097 shares of the company’s stock after selling 8,663 shares during the period.
+Bank of Montreal Can cut its holdings in Yum China Holdings, Inc. (NYSE:YUMC – Get Rating) by 3.6% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 231,097 shares of the company’s stock after selling 8,663 shares during the period.
 Bank of Montreal Can’s holdings in Yum China were worth $11,095,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently modified their holdings of YUMC.
-Mondrian Investment Partners LTD raised its stake in shares of Yum China by 10,461.2% during the first quarter.
-Mondrian Investment Partners LTD now owns 1,868,910 shares of the company’s stock valued at $154,884,000 after acquiring an additional 1,851,214 shares during the last quarter.
+Several other institutional investors have also added to or reduced their stakes in the business.
+Invesco Ltd. raised its position in Yum China by 0.5% in the first quarter.
+Invesco Ltd. now owns 40,931,058 shares of the company’s stock worth $1,700,276,000 after acquiring an additional 203,441 shares during the period.
 Massachusetts Financial Services Co.
-MA raised its stake in shares of Yum China by 5.7% during the first quarter.
+MA raised its position in Yum China by 5.7% in the first quarter.
 Massachusetts Financial Services Co.
-MA now owns 17,710,026 shares of the company’s stock valued at $735,674,000 after acquiring an additional 955,868 shares during the last quarter.
-Bank of New York Mellon Corp raised its stake in shares of Yum China by 21.8% during the first quarter.
-Bank of New York Mellon Corp now owns 5,154,400 shares of the company’s stock valued at $214,115,000 after acquiring an additional 922,123 shares during the last quarter.
-Mitsubishi UFJ Trust & Banking Corp raised its stake in shares of Yum China by 8.6% during the first quarter.
-Mitsubishi UFJ Trust & Banking Corp now owns 7,473,279 shares of the company’s stock valued at $310,440,000 after acquiring an additional 592,864 shares during the last quarter.
-Finally, Bridgewater Associates LP increased its position in shares of Yum China by 49.3% during the first quarter.
-Bridgewater Associates LP now owns 1,624,759 shares of the company’s stock valued at $67,492,000 after buying an additional 536,447 shares during the period.
-76.43% of the stock is owned by institutional investors.
+MA now owns 17,710,026 shares of the company’s stock worth $735,674,000 after acquiring an additional 955,868 shares during the period.
+State Street Corp raised its position in Yum China by 2.4% in the first quarter.
+State Street Corp now owns 11,838,471 shares of the company’s stock worth $491,770,000 after acquiring an additional 282,974 shares during the period.
+Royal Bank of Canada raised its position in Yum China by 2.2% in the first quarter.
+Royal Bank of Canada now owns 7,640,219 shares of the company’s stock worth $317,375,000 after acquiring an additional 166,052 shares during the period.
+Finally, Mitsubishi UFJ Trust & Banking Corp raised its position in Yum China by 8.6% in the first quarter.
+Mitsubishi UFJ Trust & Banking Corp now owns 7,473,279 shares of the company’s stock worth $310,440,000 after acquiring an additional 592,864 shares during the period.
+76.43% of the stock is currently owned by institutional investors.

 Yum China (NYSE:YUMC – Get Rating) last announced its quarterly earnings data on Tuesday, November 1st.
-The company reported $0.49 earnings per share for the quarter, topping analysts’ consensus estimates of $0.32 by $0.17.
-The business had revenue of $2.69 billion for the quarter, compared to analysts’ expectations of $2.69 billion.
+The company reported $0.49 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.32 by $0.17.
+The firm had revenue of $2.69 billion during the quarter, compared to analysts’ expectations of $2.69 billion.
 Yum China had a net margin of 8.84% and a return on equity of 5.39%.
-Analysts anticipate that Yum China Holdings, Inc. will post 1.05 earnings per share for the current fiscal year.
+Equities analysts anticipate that Yum China Holdings, Inc. will post 1.05 earnings per share for the current fiscal year.

 Yum China Dividend Announcement